User’s Guide to CGNS#

 !

-! cgns.mod and cgnstypes_f03.h files must be located in directory specified by -I during compile:
+! cgns.mod and cgnstypes_f03.h files must be located in the directory specified by -I during compilation:

 use cgns